 “For most of history, Anonymous was a woman,” –Virginia Woolf

 I could not help but rather be amused by his ignorant commentary.
 He refused to believe machismo culture was a reality, overshadowing it with the opinion that males have more leadership than women do -as if it was a fact.
 I had asked him the question, “A woman and a man with equal levels of capability and education are competing for one job position, who do you think will most likely get the job?” as a way to make him visualize the reality of prejudice against women now a days.
 His unapologetic response went as followed, “the man, for men have more leadership than women do.”
 In other words, he stated that all men, as part of their nature, are born with more leadership abilities than women –perhaps genetically?
-With no factual evidence to support his statement, my classmate was a victim of the “think manager-think male” mentality, created by phycologist Virginia Schein to provide a simple explanation to the association between leadership and masculinity.
+With no factual evidence to support his statement, my classmate was a victim of the “think manager-think male” mentality, created by phycologist Virginia Schein to provide a simple explanation for the association between leadership and masculinity.
 I must, however, demonstrate the falsity of his judgement.
-In a study published by the Journal of Applied Psychology, “Gender and perceptions of leadership effectiveness: A meta-analysis of contextual moderators,” co-workers from different jobs rated the effectiveness of their peers and bosses, both women and men.
-In the study, women’s ratings came out higher, hence they were significantly more effective than men in their work area.
-His opinion was idiotic, given that the origins of his evidence were gender stereotypes; nevertheless, it was also a saddening revelation of the unprogressive mindset that still exists in the twenty-first century, and of all the work the feminist movement was still missing in order to eradicate this third-world outlook on gender.
+In a study published by the Journal of Applied Psychology, “Gender and perceptions of leadership effectiveness: A meta-analysis of contextual moderators,” co-workers from different jobs rated the effectiveness of their peers and bosses, whom were both women and men.
+In the study, women’s ratings came out higher, which meant that they were significantly more effective than men in their work area.
+The opinion of my classmate was idiotic, given that the origins of his evidence were gender stereotypes; nevertheless, it also served as a saddening revelation of the unprogressive mindset that still exists in the twenty-first century, and of all the work that the feminist movement is still missing in order to eradicate this third-world outlook on gender.
 My classmate’s response was enough for me to prove my point: the existence of micro-machismo, or micro acts of sexism that mainly involve prejudice against women.

-Society expects males to be leaders, let that be in their homes, work area, or even in their country.
+Society expects males to be leaders, let that be in their homes, work areas, or even in their country.
 Nevertheless, the fundamentals behind this expectation is nothing more but tradition, a tradition in which women were held captive by their stoves, cooking pans, broom sticks, mops, or whatever object that prevented them from exploring their capabilities.
-Of course, men have created many of today’s greatest inventions, which have ultimately become needs, such as the computer, and the WiFi.
-Nonetheless, it is the lack of women acknowledgement that causes most people to be unaware of the fact that the foundations for these inventions were made by women.
-Initially, the computer algorithm was invented by Ada Lovelace, who worked next to Charles Babbage –whom is mostly recognized for being the sole creator of the computer- in order to create ways to program the future invention by mathematical algorithms; she is known as the first computer programmer.
-In addition, Hedy Lamarr’s invention of a communications system in World War II, led the fundamentals for the invention of the WiFi, which is mostly accredited to five men: John O’ Sullivan, Terence Percival, Diethelm Ostry, Graham Daniels, and John Deane.
-This lack of recognition to women’s input in today’s world is a contributor to the type of attitude that lies in what women should do, and what roles should they take or not take.
+Of course, men have created many of today’s greatest inventions, such as the computer, and the WiFi.
+Nonetheless, it is the lack of women acknowledgement throughout history that causes most people to be unaware of the fact that the foundations for these inventions were made by women.
+Initially, the computer algorithm was invented by Ada Lovelace, who worked next to Charles Babbage.
+Despite this, Babbage most commonly receives sole recognition for inventing the computer.
+In addition, Hedy Lamarr’s invention of a communications system in World War II, were the bases for the invention of the WiFi, which is mostly accredited to five men: John O’ Sullivan, Terence Percival, Diethelm Ostry, Graham Daniels, and John Deane.
+This lack of recognition towards women’s input in today’s world contributes to the type of attitude that lies in the roles many believe women should uphold in our society.

 “I am no bird; and no net ensnares me: I am a free human being with an independent will.” –Charlote Brontë in perhaps one of the most feminist novels of Victorian literature, Jane Eyre.